doganulus/reelay/docs/performance.md

 We use the benchmark generator [timescales](https://github.com/doganulus/timescales) to benchmark the performance of reelay MTL monitoring app.
 For measurements, we use [multitime](https://github.com/ltratt/multitime) utility.
 Tests are performed using a laptop computer (Intel Core i5-7200U CPU @2.50 Ghz, 8GB RAM) on Ubuntu 18.04 on WSL (Build 18362.449).

+The full benchmark suite of `timescales` can be built using the command:

+    make timescales

+This command will clone `timescales` repository and generate the full suite.

 ## Discrete Time MTL Application

 Test command: